 “…The term off-grid refers to not being connected to a grid, mainly used in terms of not being connected to the main or national transmission grid in electricity…”

 Does being off grid mean one must live primitively like back in the pioneer days?
 Not necessarily.
-Some people might opt to live that lifestyle, however, that is usually based on personal preference, is not a hard an fast rule of living off grid, and is usually a personal choice.
+Some people might opt to live that lifestyle, however, that is usually based on personal preference.
+It is not a hard and fast rule of living off grid, and is usually a personal choice.
 Living off grid does not mean primitive living.

 The point being, BOTH of these opinions of what being off the grid means are correct!

-There really is no hard and fast, black and white definition of what living off the grid means, because generally speaking, it means different things to different people.
+There really is no black and white definition of what living off the grid means, because generally speaking, it means different things to different people.